 - Makes wise use of state resources

-The Board conducts monthly parole hearings for inmates who were convicted of offenses committed on or before January 1, 1994.
+The Board conducts parole hearings for inmates who were convicted of offenses committed on or before January 1, 1994.
 Hearings may also be held to consider Work Furlough, Home Arrest, Absolute Discharge from Imprisonment or from Parole Supervision: Parole Rescission; and Parole Revocation requests.
 The Board also conducts hearings for clemency actions that include Pardon, Commutation of Sentence and Reprieve.